chunmeifeng/FedIns/README.md

-# ICCV 2023 Towards Instance-adaptive Inference for Federated Learning
+# 【ICCV 2023】 Towards Instance-adaptive Inference for Federated Learning

 This repo is the official implementation of [FedIns](https://arxiv.org/abs/2308.06051).